Riskified/dynamic-environment-docs/docs/overview.md

 featuring the version that requires testing.
 It directs all incoming traffic with a "user" header set to "test-user" towards this newly launched backend.

-To enable testing, a test client can authenticate as `test-user.` Subsequently, requests originating from the front-end and containing a `user` header with the value `front-end` will be directed to the test backend [^1].
+To enable testing, a test client can add a `user=test-user` header.
+If the front-end forwards this header to the backend (note, this is the responsibility of the app, not the operator) the request will be directed to the test backend [^1].
 This ensures that requests are routed to the appropriate backend while maintaining connectivity with the upstream database.

 [^1]: alternatively, send a request directly to the backend with header `user=test-user`.